andrewz4184/aram-stat-analyzer/README.md

 Key Features

 Player Data Analysis: Retrieve and analyze statistics from up to 1000 matches per player.

 Real-Time Image Loading: Dynamically source and display champion and item images to enhance user experience.

 API Integration: Utilized Riot Games API for data retrieval, with optimized requests adhering to rate limits (50 calls/minute).
-Challenges and Limitations
-Due to recent changes in the Riot API, some features were affected, requiring updates to the codebase.
-Additionally, the free developer key provided by Riot has stringent limitations, leading to potential long runtimes or errors when analyzing players with extensive match histories.

 Technologies Used